nasserhadim/prizeversity/README.md

 ### 2. Configure `Nginx` for `Reverse Proxy` and Static File Serving
 **Purpose**: Route API requests to the backend and serve the frontend efficiently.

+- `HTTP/2` provides significant performance and efficiency benefits, primarily due to its ability to multiplex multiple requests over a single connection and its efficient use of binary framing.
+   - This leads to faster page load times, reduced latency, and improved user experience.
+   - This means that a client can start receiving responses for multiple requests at the same time, significantly reducing the time it takes for a page to load.

+- `Gzip` is a data compression utility and a file format used for compressing and decompressing files.
+   - It uses the Deflate algorithm, which is known for its efficiency in reducing file size.
+   - Gzip is commonly used for web servers and browsers, as it helps improve data transfer speeds by compressing files before sending them and decompressing them upon reception.

 - Assuming `Nginx` is running, find the active `Nginx` config file for the domain
 ```